 “Why just before we get on the train.”

 “Exactly.
 And our wise Father in heaven knows exactly when we are going to need things, too.
 Don’t run out ahead of Him, Corrie.
 When the time comes that some of us have to die, you will look in your heart and find just the strength you need—just in time.”

 “Don’t run out ahead of Him.”

 What marvelous advice.
 God needs to go before us into each day.
 We don’t yet have what we need to face all of our tomorrows, because we are not yet there.
 But every day as we come to our heavenly Father in prayer, He promises to guide us and provide for us in that minute, that hour, that day.

-I pray you’ll have faith in Him, and I’d like to pray Deuteronomy 31:6 for you today: Do not be afraid and do not panic before them.
+I’d like to pray Deuteronomy 31:6 for you today: Do not be afraid and do not panic before them.
 For the LORD your God will personally go ahead of you.
 He will neither fail you nor abandon you.
 Amen.

 Corrie ten Boom, The Hiding Place (Grand Rapids: Chosen Books, 1984), 44.